Individuals who have graduated from the HDRS Program:

 Chioun Lee, PhD is an Assistant Professor in the Department of Sociology at the University of California-Riverside.
 Dr. Lee is committed to investigating the social stratification of life adversities and health disparities over the life course, with a focus on gender.

-Sara Lindberg, PhD, MS is an Associate Scientist in the Department of Population Health Sciences at the University of Wisconsin-Madison and Director of Evaluation Research at the Population Health Institute.
+Sara Lindberg, PhD, MS is an Assistant Professor in the Department of Population Health Sciences at the University of Wisconsin-Madison and Director of Evaluation Research at the Population Health Institute.
 Dr. Lindberg specializes in evaluating interventions to improve maternal and child health and interventions to prevent health disparities.
 She is particularly interested in interventions that address psychosocial and early life factors that contribute to disparities in obesity.

-Alyn McCarty, PhD is a Senior Research Associate at Research for Action, a nonprofit education research organization based in Philadelphia, PA.
+Alyn McCarty, PhD is Director of Quantitative Research at Research for Action, a nonprofit education research organization based in Philadelphia, PA.
 Dr. McCarty’s research examines how socioeconomic and racial/ethnic disparities in early health contribute to inequality in health and education across the life course.

-Teresa Nguyen, PhD is an Academic Advisor in the Department of Statistics at the University of Wisconsin-Madison.
+Teresa Nguyen, PhD is an Academic Advisor in the College of Letters & Science at the University of Wisconsin-Madison.

 Vera Tsenkova, PhD is the Director of the Office of Health Professional Student Research in the School of Medicine and Public Health at the University of Wisconsin-Madison and Associate Scientist in the University of Wisconsin-Madison Institute on Aging.
 She is continuing to research health disparities in diabetes from a multidisciplinary perspective that integrates psychosocial and sociodemographic influences on the impact of health behaviors and other established risk factors.

 Edward Vargas, PhD is an Assistant Professor in the School of Transborder Studies at Arizona State University.
 His research focuses on the impact of U.S. immigration policy on the health of the Latino/a community.

 Fathima Wakeel, PhD, MPH is an Assistant Professor of Public Health in the College of Health Professions at Ferris State University.
 Her research focuses on maternal and child health racial and ethnic disparities in birth outcomes.